lucak17/iPIC3D-GPU/README.md

 Assigning MPI processes to nodes and GPUs are vital in performance, for it decides the pipeline and subdomains in the program.

-It's recommended to use more than 1 MPI process per GPU.
+It's fine to use more than 1 MPI process per GPU.
 The following example uses 4 nodes, each equipped with 4 GPU:

 ``` shell
 # 1 MPI process per GPU